chandraharsha111/hugocontentdraft/content/posts/thoughts-on-investing.md

 **Commodities**: *Gold, Silver, Oil, Cotton*

    This category relates to items that don't produce anything but we expect that someone will pay us more later on.
 One of such  examples is Gold.
 If we consider all of the Gold in the world, its about 7.5 trillion.
-That accounts to owning total farmland in the United States(2.7 trillion) + owning couple of most valuable companies like Apple(2 Trillion each) + 1 trillion of walking money or cash in ones pocket.
-I would choose productive assets over unproductive assets any day.
+That accounts to owning total farmland in the United States(2.7 trillion) + 14 percent of all the stocks in the USA  + 1 trillion of walking money or cash in ones pocket.
+Choose productive assets over unproductive assets are inevitably beneficial.

    Gold may be a decent inflation hedge, however you could be speculating(hoping that other people will more tomorrow for the asset we hold).
 [Keynes](https://en.wikipedia.org/wiki/John_Maynard_Keynes) described it as "picking what you think that other people would pick in a beauty contest rather than picking the most beautiful women among the group".